WATonomous/infrastructure-support/MANUAL.md

 ## Resource-intensive and long-running workloads

 - If your workload is resource-intensive or long-running, please request permissions by creating an issue using the “resource allocation request” template.
 State your use case and resource requirements.
 We periodically clean up unknown processes in the cluster.
-- Unless exceptions are granted, long-running or resource-intensive workloads must be for student-design team projects only.
+- Unless exceptions are granted, long-running or resource-intensive workloads must be for club projects only.

 ## Storage guidelines